-For example, this technique plays essential roles in the proofs of the arithmetic Bogomolov-Gieseker inequality on high dimensional arithmetic varieties \cite{Moriwaki95}, of the arithmetic Hodge index theorem in codimension one \cite{Moriwaki96}, \cite{Yuan_Zhang13}, of the arithmetic Siu inequality of Yuan \cite{Yuan07}, and so on.
-A purpose of this paper is to give a simple elementary proof to the above fact and to strengthen it to the case of arithmetically free graded arithmetic linear series.
+For example, this technique plays essential roles in the proofs of the arithmetic Bogomolov-Gieseker inequality on high-dimensional arithmetic varieties (see \cite{Moriwaki95}), of the arithmetic Hodge index theorem in codimension $1$ (see \cite{Moriwaki96}, \cite{Yuan_Zhang13}), of the arithmetic Siu inequality of Yuan (see \cite{Yuan07}), and so on.
+A purpose of this paper is to give a simple elementary proof of the above fact and to strengthen it to the case of arithmetically free graded arithmetic linear series.

 Let $K$ be a number field.
 Let $X$ be a projective arithmetic variety that is geometrically irreducible over $\Spec(O_K)$, and let $L$ be an effective line bundle on $X$.
 A \emph{graded linear series} belonging to $L$ is a subgraded $O_K$-algebra